-Proteaceae collection: with part funding from the Australian Garden History Society, this collection is an outstanding display of dry land species from the Proteaceae family.
+Proteaceae collection: with part funding from the Australian Garden History Society, this collection is a display of dry land species from the Proteaceae family.
 Grevilleas, hakeas, banksias and isopogons are all showcased.

 Western Walk: View the numerous adaptions that enable Australian plants to live in a wide range of ecosystems.

-Gordon Grevillea Walk: The three Gordon grevilleas and the parents are displayed.
+Gordon Grevillea Walk: The four Gordon grevillea hybrids that naturally occurred here, and the parents were displayed.
+Unfortunately drought has taken a big toll but plans are underway to revamp this area.
 Relax a while at the picnic table and enjoy the birds and artistic grevillea panels.

 Gumnut Walk: pollination by wind, invertebrates and birds have developed a variety of different eucalypt fruits.

 Honeyeater Walk: Showcasing how you can plant water-wise Australian species in your garden to attract birds, reptiles and invertebrates.

 Mallee Walk: Wander through old stands of Western Australian mallees planted during the early 1960s.

 The trails wind through areas of natural vegetation.
 These pass up and down the terrain so sturdy shoes are recommended.